 Your agreement may be a fixed term agreement or a periodic agreement.
 A fixed term agreement has a beginning date and an end date.

 A periodic agreement has no end date, it ends when either you or the provider decide to end the agreement.

-See the Moving Out Rooming Fact Sheet for more information on ending rooming accommodation agreements.
+See the Moving Out of Your Room fact sheet for more information on ending rooming accommodation agreements.